BrittleSkittle/Intersection-Cameras/README.md

     - tqdm

 # Instructions
 1. Run `python3 corners.py` on current node.
-Enter the amount of ids you want to detect, this can range from 9 to 25.
+Enter the amount of ids you want to detect, this can range from 9 to 40 depending on the setup.
 Try multiple `/dev/video` sources until it works.
 You may need to run as sudo.
 2. Run `python3 2Dto3D.py` on the current node to generate the 3D points from the 2D points.
 3. Run `python3 server.py` on the main node and `python3 client.py` on the other nodes, sending the appropriate pickle files "idsX.pkl" and/or "corners3DX.pkl"to the main node.
 4. Run `python3 combine.py` on the main node, which will return the transformation matrices, the rotation matrices, and the "roll" "pitch" "yaw" matrices for each node relative to the main node.